 2018 Summit for New York City

-The 2018 Summit program is organized around four themes that have been central to our advocacy throughout the last 125 years: Art, Design, Planning, and History.
-This forward-looking discourse complements Toward a Livable City, a special exhibition on MAS’s profound impact on the metropolis, which will run at the Center for Architecture October 1st through December 31st.
+The 2018 Summit program was organized around four themes that have been central to our advocacy throughout the last 125 years: Art, Design, Planning, and History.
+This forward-looking discourse complemented Toward a Livable City, a special exhibition on MAS’s profound impact on the metropolis we live in today, running at the Center for Architecture October 1st through December 31, 2018

 This past year, monuments and their subjects emerged as flashpoints of heated debate.
 In response, Paul Farber, Ph.D., and Ken Lum undertook a public art and history initiative in Philadelphia called Monument Lab—a citywide, yearlong provocation to imagine and prototype the next generation of civic monuments at sites of contested cultural memory.